 In a nutshell, Twitter is a content distribution tool.
 But of course, you have to create content based on content creation guidelines and have your staff be in the content creator workflow.
 There’s not much original content on Twitter, and the network often consists of users sharing live updates or links.
 It’s all about following real-time happenings.
 Twitter’s value comes from the content that you find from other websites.
 Just imagine if people could not Tweet any link.
 Then, the platform would not be as successful as it is nowadays.

 But, this does not mean that one approach is better than the other.
 These two platforms are just different.
 As such, it is important that you look at the goals of your brand.
 One might be much more favorable compared to the other.

-Take, for example, if your company offers content writing services has a consistent supply of fresh website content creation that you want to promote, then Twitter is excellent for you.
-It is one of the ways to easily share your content online and to millions of users.
+Take, for example, if your company offers content writing services and has a consistent supply of fresh website content creation that you want to promote, then Twitter is excellent for you.
+It is one of the ways to easily share your content online and with millions of users.

 However, if you have a relatively static site, then you might want to take advantage more of Instagram.
 You can share quality content on the platform and keep a link to your website on your bio on what you want to promote at the moment.